miseEnPlace-dev/lapr5/_wiki/readme.md

 - The user story is implemented following the acceptance criteria
 - The user story is tested
-- The user story is documented considering the ARQSI requirements
+- The user story is documented considering the respective US requirements
 - The user story is reviewed by the team

 ## Group Members